devsharmaz/Youtube-Transcript-Processor/README.md

-This project is a full-stack application that transcribes audio from YouTube videos and processes the transcript to extract key topics and insights.
+This project is a application that transcribes audio from YouTube videos and processes the transcript to extract key topics and insights.
 The backend is a Python FastAPI application, and the frontend is a modern JavaScript/TypeScript application built with React and Vite.

 ## Description